6.5. Recruitment and Hiring in Policing

 Physical Agility Test- LET Prep

-The physical agility test is given three different ways, depending on the department;
+The physical agility test is given in three different ways, depending on the department;

 #1-State Physical Agility Test: In Oregon, for example, most of the departments utilize the ORPAT or Oregon Physical Agility Test.
 The ORPAT is a job sample physical ability assessment process.
 The goal is to assess an entry-level police officer candidate in the physical demands a police officer is likely to replicate during routine duties.